RealOrangeOne/theorangeone.net/content/posts/hello-world-with-traefik.md

 If you've reached this point, congratulations!
 You've now set up Traefik as a reverse proxy for multiple applications, both in and outside of Docker, with auto-renewing TLS.

 Your Traefik set up may grow, both in terms of number of containers, and size of configuration file - [Here's](https://github.com/RealOrangeOne/infrastructure/tree/master/ansible/roles/traefik/files) mine.
-But once you understand the [fundementals](#fundementals), it'll scale to whatever your needs may be.
+But once you understand the [fundamentals](#fundementals), it'll scale to whatever your needs may be.

 See, Traefik isn't _that_ scary!